Rachnerd/angular1workshop/README.md

 Make the resolve dynamic.
 ```
 Tips
 - $routeParams can only check the current url's params.
-Since the routing isn completed yet, $route is the dependency needed to get the id.
+Since the routing isn't completed yet, $route is the dependency needed to get the id.
 ```javascript
 $route.current.params
 ```